jasonearly/jasonearly.github.io/_posts/2014-10-10-joining_Bloc.md

 title: "Joining Bloc - Learning to Mentor Designers"
 date: 2014-10-10
 categories: archive design mentoring
-excerpt: "Jason Early is a design and web development mentor.
+brief: "Jason Early is a design and web development mentor.
 At this time he was working with Bloc but has since moved on to working with General Assembly."
 ---

 It's been almost a year since I last touched this site, which means it worked.